-TRUNCATE\ONLY is an additional option of DBCC SHRINKFILE which releases all free space at the end of the file to the operating system, but does not perform any page movement inside the file.
+TRUNCATE\ONLY is an additional option of DBCC SHRINKFILE that releases all free space at the end of the file to the operating system, but does not perform any page movement inside the file.
 The data file is shrunk only to the last allocated extent.
 This option often does not shrink the file as effectively as a standard DBCC SHRINKFILE operation, but is less likely to cause substantial fragmentation and is much faster.

-For more information on
+For more information on Database Files and Filegroups, see:

-Database Files and Filegroups, see:
+Database Files and Filegroups